 until you have thoroughly analyzed your internal operations and an

-effective system of internal measurement has been established.
+effective system of internal measurement and performance has been established.

 kind of results can you expect when a management team introduces the

-process of the balanced scorecard?
+process of the Cascading Scorecard?
 First, people will become

 motivated and focused on the continuous improvement of their

 achieve-ments will become recognized and rewarded – creating an

 exciting, winning, work environment.
 Teamwork will improve and